 Now comes the Conceptual Age - ruled by artistry, empathy, and emotion.
 By Daniel H. PinkPage 1 of 2 next » Beauty and the Brain.
 Illustration by Gluekit Why is something beautiful?

 There are many different sources of beauty -- a beautiful face, a picturesque landscape, a great symphony are all examples of beauty derived from sensory experiences.
 But there are other, highly intellectual sources of beauty.
 Mathematicians often describe mathematical formulae in emotive terms and the experience of mathematical beauty has often been compared by them to the experience of beauty derived from the greatest art.
-Mathematical beauty activates same brain region as great art or music -- ScienceDaily
+Unlocking the Mysteries of The Artistic Mind.
 Consider the flightless fluffs of brown otherwise known as herring gull chicks.

 Since they're entirely dependent on their mothers for food, they're born with a powerful instinct.
 Whenever they see a bird beak, they frantically peck at it, begging for their favorite food: a regurgitated meal.
 But this reflex can be manipulated.